-The file EvenNumbersCBD.py shows how to build, draw, simulate and plot the hierarchical CBD shown in Figure 1, using the boken plotting library.
-You are not required to use any specific plotting library.
+The file EvenNumbersCBD.py shows how to build, draw, simulate and plot the hierarchical CBD shown in Figure 1, using the bokeh plotting library.
+We recommend that you use this code as a starting point for your solution.

 Figure 1: Example of a hierarchical CBD (EvenNumberGen) that computes the sequence of even numbers and makes use of other two CBDs (Counter and Double).